 Hereditary Pancreatic Cancer

 Pancreatic cancer by itself (not part of a known syndrome) runs in some families.
-People with at least two first degree relative (mother, father, brother, sister) diagnosed with pancreatic cancer have almost double the risk of people without pancreatic cancer in their family1
+People with first degree relatives (mother, father, brother, sister) diagnosed with pancreatic cancer have an increased risk of being in that type of family.

-In the majority of FPC families the causative gene is unknown.
-One of the aims of EUROPAC (European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer) is to identify mutations that cause the predisposition in these families.
-For more information on the EUROPAC which is based in Liverpool, UK, click here.
+In the majority of FPC families the genes that might cause pancreatic cancer are unknown.
+One of the aims of EUROPAC (European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer) is to identify gene changes that may increase risk in these families.
+For more information on EUROPAC which is based in Liverpool, UK, click here.

-These are rare conditions.
-Unless you are aware that your family has one of the following gene faults, having other types of cancer in your family is very unlikely to mean that you are at increased risk of developing pancreatic cancer.
-If one of these medical syndromes runs in your family it is likely you will know about it already.
+The syndromes outlined below are rare conditions.
+Unless your family has one of the following gene faults, having other types of cancer in your family is very unlikely to mean that you are at increased risk of developing pancreatic cancer.
+If one of these medical syndromes runs in your family it is likely you will know about it already:

 The HNPCC (Hereditary Non-polyposis Colorectal Cancer) syndrome is an inherited predisposition to develop colon cancer, endometrial (uterine) cancer, stomach cancer and ovarian cancer.
 Gene testing for HNPCC is available.